aide-qc/deploy/README.md

 provided by the AIDE-QC project.

 ## Mac OS X and Linux x86_64
-For Mac OS X and most Linux distributions, we leverage (LINK Homebrew) to install the AIDE-QC stack.
+For Mac OS X and most Linux distributions, we leverage [Homebrew](https://brew.sh/) to install the AIDE-QC stack.
-Therefore, to install AIDE-QC, you must first install Hombebrew (simple instructions on Homebrew homepage).
+Therefore you must first install Hombebrew (simple instructions on Homebrew [homepage](https://brew.sh/)).

 Once Homebrew is installed, run the following command from your terminal
 ```bash